ForAeons/Formyadable/README.md

 # Just A Forum

+Submission by: Wu Xiaoyun
+Matriculation Number: A0231121E

-## Minimalist, flat design and responsive forum website
+## Minimalist and responsive forum website with a flat design

 ## Deployement